klumw/copper-examples/README.md

 Using graphical modelers for more than 10 years I don't think that this is a real disadvantage.
 Copper workflows are just plain Java files, something that any Java developer knows inside out.

+A detailed description of Copper Workflow Engine can be found in the */docs* folder.

 Example Projects
 ----------------
 Copper Cloud Examples shows how Copper can be used in a cloud/microservice environment.